Sophia’s Pantry CSA is open for sign-ups for Season 1 of our 2026 CSA.

 Season 1 shares begin with cool season vegetables and transition to warm season vegetables.
 Season 2 shares begin with warm/hot season vegetables and transition back to cool season vegetables.
 Weekly shares will include 5-8 different items.

-Cool season shares are planned to include:
+Cool season shares (early weeks of Season 1 and across Season 2) are planned to include:

 • lettuces